AdobeDocs/analytics.en/help/admin/admin/analytics-inventory.md

 The report suites view shows all the report suites defined under an organization.
 It lets you answer the following questions:

-* What report suites have received the most hit in the last 90 days?
+* What report suites have received the most hits in the last 90 days?
-* What report suites have received no hit in the last 90 days?
+* What report suites have received no hits in the last 90 days?
 * What report suites have the largest number of dimension defined?
 * What report suites have the largest number of metrics defined?